buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

         tarballs (to avoid including the metadata in the tar file).

 ``workdir``
-    like all :class:`Step`\s, this indicates the directory where the build will take place.
+    As for all steps, this indicates the directory where the build will take place.
 Source Steps are special in that they perform some operations outside of the workdir (like creating the workdir itself).